 |A typical Japanese artillery location, which would have been concealed behind camouflaged steel doors until it was time to fire.|

 |Corporal Edward Burckhardt with a kitten that he said "captured him" at the base of Suribachi Yama as he came ashore with the Fifth Marine Division.
 February - March 1945 (Getty Images).|

 The Japanese rightly surmised that the success of the invasion depended entirely on the fleet parked just offshore.
-On the third day of the invasion, 21 February 1945, they staged a kamikaze air strike.
-In one of the their last major successes of the war, Japanese planes sank escort carrier USS Bismarck Sea, damaged fleet carrier USS Saratoga, and damage escort carrier USS Lunga Point, along with some smaller vessels.
+On the third day of the invasion, 21 February 1945, they staged a kamikaze airstrike.
+In one of their last major successes of the war, Japanese planes sank escort carrier USS Bismarck Sea, damaged fleet carrier USS Saratoga, and damaged escort carrier USS Lunga Point, along with some smaller vessels.
 However, these losses did not impede the Marines and their fight on the island.